eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

 ## 4th: Active or passive?

 > "Don't look for the needle in the haystack.
-Just buy the haystack!" — John Bogle
+Just buy the haystack!" — John Bogle (inventor of index fund investing)

 With financial goals set, the next step determines time and effort commitment and the range of possible return on investment: